filecoin-project/FIPs/FIPS/fip-xxxx-market-cron.md

 As network activity has grown, the amount of work done in cron has increased.
 Recent analysis shows that cron execution is frequently consuming 80 billion gas units each epoch.
-For context, the block gas limit is 5 billion, so a tipset with the expected five blocks is &lt;25 billion.
+For context, the block gas target is 5 billion, so a tipset with the expected five blocks is &lt;25 billion.

 The built-in market actor is consuming 85% of cron execution (73B gas / epoch).
 It performs deal maintenance (transferring incremental payments) on a regular interval of 2880 epochs for each deal.